coderamen666/srd-v3.5-md/basic-rules-and-legal/combat-ii-movement-modifiers-and-special-actions.md

 wins.
 If this is a tie, roll again to break the tie.

 **Step 4:** Maintain Grapple.
-To maintain the grapple for later rounds, you must move into the target's space.
-(This movement is free and doesn't count as part of your movement in the round.)
+To maintain the grapple for later rounds, you must move into the target’s space.
+(This movement is free and doesn’t count as part of your movement in the round.)

 Moving, as normal, provokes attacks of opportunity from threatening opponents, but not from your target.

-If you can't move into your target's space, you can't maintain the grapple and must immediately let go of the target.
+If you can’t move into your target’s space, you can’t maintain the grapple and must immediately let go of the target.
 To grapple again, you must begin at Step 1.

 #### Grappling Consequences

-While you're grappling, your ability to attack others and defend yourself is limited.
+While you’re grappling, your ability to attack others and defend yourself is limited.

-**No Threatened Squares:** You don't threaten any squares while grappling.
+**No Threatened Squares:** You don’t threaten any squares while grappling.

-**No Dexterity Bonus:** You lose your Dexterity bonus to AC (if you have one) against opponents you aren't grappling.
+**No Dexterity Bonus:** You lose your Dexterity bonus to AC (if you have one) against opponents you aren’t grappling.
 (You can still use it against opponents you are grappling.)

-**No Movement:** You can't move normally while grappling.
+**No Movement:** You can’t move normally while grappling.
 You may, however, make an opposed grapple check (see below) to move while grappling.

-#### If You're Grappling
+#### If You’re Grappling

 When you are grappling (regardless of who started the grapple), you can perform any of the following actions.
 Some of these actions take the